-Held every two years and organised by WorldSkills Europe together with Member Countries, EuroSkills brings together hundreds of young people from 31 countries across Europe to compete for the chance to become the Best in Europe in their chosen skill or profession.
+EuroSkills is the biggest vocational education and skills excellence event in Europe.
+Held every two years and organised by WorldSkills Europe together with 32 Member Countries, EuroSkills brings together hundreds of young people under the age of 25 from 32 countries to compete for the chance to become the Best in Europe in their chosen skill or profession.

 Visitors to EuroSkills Competitions have the opportunity to try hands-on job-related skills across a huge range of careers at the many ‘Try-a-Skill’ activities, and tens of thousands of school-aged young people who visit are encouraged to turn their passions into a profession.

-For their participation in Europe’s biggest skills event, and in collaboration with Cedefop, all EuroSkills Champions will receive a Europass Mobility certificate to support their future careers.
+For their participation in Europe’s biggest skills excellence event, and in collaboration with Cedefop, all EuroSkills Champions will receive a Europass Mobility certificate to support their future careers.

 Europass is an initiative which aims to help young people make their skills and qualifications recognised within Europe.